transentis/bptk_py/docs/usage/quickstart.rst

 The best way to get started is to download our tutorial.
 Our tutorial contains Jupyter notebooks and example models that illustrate how to use the BPTK_Py framework to build models in Python System Dynamics, agent-based modeling and how to transpile models in XMILE format.

-You can download the tutorial from our `website <https://www.transentis.com/products/business-prototyping-toolkit/>`_.
-The tutorial comes in a ZIP file.
-Unzip the package at a temporary location and move the contents of the package into the root folder of your virtual environment.
+You can clone or download the tutorial from our `git repository <https://bitbucket.org/transentis/bptk_py_tutorial/>`_ on bitbucket.

 The objective of the tutorial is to illustrate how to use the BPTK_PY framework, not to introduce System Dynamics modeling or Agent-based modeling in general.